riadahmed1/B10A5-DOM-Quest-Build-and-Manipulate/Concepts/readme.md

 ## Design

-- **Navbar**: Create a visually appealing navbar with the following structure:
-  - Logo positioned in the middle.
-  - "Blog" button on the left.
-  - Account balance with a coin icon on the right.
-  - "Donation" and "History" buttons in the center (as per Figma).
+- **Navbar**: Create a visually appealing navbar with the following structure: ok - Logo positioned in the middle. ok - "Blog" button on the left. ok - Account balance with a coin icon on the right. ok - "Donation" and "History" buttons in the center (as per Figma).
 - **Donation Cards**: Create 3 donation cards with the following details:
   - Image on the left.
   - Donation title.